michaelmacinnis/handle/README.md

 # Handle

-Package handle reduces the amount of boilerplate required to handle errors.
+Package handle reduces the boilerplate required for some error handling patterns in Go.

 ## Documentation